skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tools.
 He moves one of the tools and finds it makes a very slight sound.
 The door is just outside of the silenced area!
 So, he needs to open a door which is covered in hanging metal tools, and he must do so without making any noise.
-He takes a deep breath...
+He takes a deep breath…

-...the door opens silently.
+…the door opens silently.
 He signals to Thu'fir, who is at the bottom of the steps looking in, letting him know where the edge of the zone is.
 They begin moving boxes.
 There are seven boxes of varying sizes, plus a sack and some other loose goods.
 Thordek and Enoch help